All Saints’ Church of England Primary School

 - To be responsible, competent, confident and creative users of information and communication technology.

-How is Mathematics taught?
+How is Computing taught?

 It is taught through the following strands in discreet lessons.
 Children apply these skills in other areas of the curriculum.